rlawrenc/cosc_304/labs/lab4/assign/README.md

 - There are multiple hospitals in the medical system.
 A hospital is identified by its name and has a location.
 (1 mark)</li>

 - A doctor is identified by his medical number and has a name.
 Each hospital has a single doctor as a manager, and a doctor may manage only one hospital.
 Doctors are located in hospitals.
 A doctor may be located in more than one hospital.
-A doctor located at a hospital and an office number and a salary paid by that hospital.
+A doctor located at a hospital has an office number and a salary paid by that hospital.
 (3 marks)

 - A patient is identified by their health id and a name and gender.
 (1 mark)